There is a lot of banter, which is backed up by well-research papers on how Automation and Robotics (powered by AI) will replace manufacturing jobs.

 Impact on finance

-Another group of professionals whose nature of work will be affected due to the advent of ‘disruptive technology‘ are financial middlemen.
+Another group of professionals whose nature of work will be affected due to the advent of ‘disruptive technology‘ is financial middlemen.
 Likewise, smaller banks and money transfer institutions.

-Decentralised systems were primarily put in place to eradicate extra fees associated with transferring money across borders, and from one account to another.
-This because fees increase due to such intermediaries (financial middlemen).
+Decentralized systems were primarily put in place to eradicate exorbitant fees associated with transferring money across borders.

 Cutting them out completely undoubtedly renders them redundant.
 It is therefore pertinent for them to innovate their products in order to open up sufficient job position.

 Recently, Malta’s finance minister whilst in a private interview during a Blockchain Conference, echoed this.
 He said that the advent of cryptocurrency has changed financial middlemen into traditional “photo developers”.